AdRoll/baker/content/en/docs/How Tos/metrics.md

 and how to register it within Baker so that it can be selected in the `[metrics.name]` TOML section.

-In order to be selected from TOML, you must first register a [`baker.MetricsDesc`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsDesc) instance within [`baker.Components`](https://pkg.go.dev/github.com/AdRoll/baker#Components).
+In order to be selected from TOML, you should first register a [`baker.MetricsDesc`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsDesc) instance within [`baker.Components`](https://pkg.go.dev/github.com/AdRoll/baker#Components).